lyds-jane/unit3/README.md

     * Name of the brand
     * Weight
     * Calories per 100g
-    * Taste category
+    * Taste
-      * Sweet
-      * Sour
-      * Salt
     * Quantity (number of packages)
-4. An item can be registered as "eaten"
-5. An item can be edited
+4. An item can be edited
-6. An item can by deleted
+5. An item can by deleted
-7. An item can be searched for

 This success criteria was approved by Mr. Nygaard with no changes, see appendix ref.
 1.1.c